brandall76/API-Example-App/README.md

-# Saiy API Example App
+# Saiy® API Example App

 This application demonstrates some methods Saiy exposes in order to allow developers of other Android applications to use features of Saiy.